Alfred Ramirez

-Alfred Ramirez (born January 25, 1932) is an American former politician who served one term in the Kansas State Senate, as well as spending 10 years in the Kansas House of Representatives.
+Alfred Ramirez (born January 25, 1932) is a former American politician who served one term in the Kansas Senate, as well as spending 10 years in the Kansas House of Representatives.
 Born near rural Zarah, Ramirez worked as a production supervisor for AT&T. In 1982, he was elected to the Kansas House, where he served 5 terms.
 In 1992, he ran for State Senate from the 5th district, and served a single term before leaving the State Senate in 1996; he was succeeded by Mark Gilstrap.
+In the 1970s, he served as mayor of Bonner Springs, Kansas.